-The discovery of diamonds north of the Cape in the 1860s brought tens of thousands of people to the area around the modern city of Kimberley.
+The discovery of diamonds north of the Cape in the 1860s brought tens of thousands of people to the area around Kimberley.
 In 1871, Britain annexed the diamond fields.
-The fact that the mineral discoveries coincided with a new era of imperialism and the scramble for Africa brought imperial power and influence to bear on southern Africa as never before.
 Independent African chiefdoms were systematically subjugated and incorporated.
-The most dramatic example was the Anglo-Zulu War of 1879, which saw the Zulu state brought under imperial control, but only after King Cetshwayo's impis inflicted a celebrated defeat on British forces at Isandlwana.
+The most dramatic example was the Zulu War of 1879, which saw the Zulu State brought under imperial control, but only after King Cetshwayo's impis inflicted a celebrated defeat on British forces at Isandlwana.